 - L for Long

 Try to use passwords that are up to 12 characters long.
-Most of the modern online login systems limit the number of unsuccessful login attempts, so breaking through will cause a problem with 12- and more characters password, as most of the crack algorithms are based on simple permutation.
+Most of the modern online login systems limit the number of unsuccessful login attempts, so breaking through will cause a problem with a 12- and more characters password, as most of the crack algorithms are based on simple permutation.

 - U for Unique

-Yes, that’s right, the best and the most secure way is to have unique password for each service.
-So having one password for everything means having a single point of failure for everything, as getting access to single service means getting access to your whole e-world.
+Yes, that’s right, the best and the most secure way is to have a unique password for each service.
+So having one password for everything means having a single point of failure for everything, as getting access to a single service means getting access to your whole e-world.